NecronicalPug/PiRRR/README.md

 ## Usage

-For both versions you can select custom team files and destination files, file extension is added automatically.
+For both versions you can select custom team files and destination files; file extensions are added automatically.
+Personally I'd recommend using the JSON versions as they offer more data and are a bit easier to read however the IRSDK version provides the same basic data although formatting most of it takes way too much effort for what it's worth due to inconsistencies so you'll have to excuse some of the imperfections.
+(none are critical)

 ### JSON Version
 Using the iRacing UI, download the results of the session you want to read (Export results button) and choose the results file.